What is the purpose of this guide? (back to top)

 You can download the forms at the Court Forms section of this site (scroll down to Collecting a Small Claims Judgment).
 The forms are also available at the Municipal Court (375 S. High St., Columbus, OH 43215) in the Clerk of Court's office on the 3rd floor and in the Small Claims Division on the 16th floor.

 If you wish to receive forms by mail, please send a request for the specific forms you need, along with a stamped, self-addressed envelope to:

 How do I file the collection methods described in this guide? (back to top)

-You may file the collection methods described in this guide in person according to the steps, or file by mail by returning the appropriate payment and completed paperwork (signed and notarized, if required) to the Clerk of Court on the 3rd floor.
-Please note that the “Oral Judgment Debtor Examination” may not be filed by mail.
+You may file in person or by mail by returning the appropriate payment and completed paperwork (signed and notarized, if required) to the Clerk of Court on the 3rd floor.

 What is a "judgment"? (back to top)

 A judgment is a decision of the court that has been reviewed, approved, and entered by a judge.
-You and all other parties to this claim will be mailed copies of the written decision and the judgment.
+You and all other parties in the case will be mailed copies of the written decision and the judgment.
 If the judgment includes "costs" or "court costs" then the judgment creditor should add new costs to the judgment each time they are charged.

 What is my first step toward collecting my judgment? (back to top)